On-premises upgrade process for Pega Infinity release 8.4.1 and earlier

 - If you upgrade from Pega Platform version 8.3 or later: The upgrade process waits up to 30 minutes for any activity that is running in the background to finish its work; if the activity is not finished after 30 minutes, the background process is terminated.
 Review these application development best practices to ensure that your background processing takes only several minutes to complete:

-- Existing mashups must be migrated; beginning in Pega Platform 8.5.1, Pega Web Mashups include a channel ID in the mashup code for validation with your mashup server.
-Create new mashup code on your upgraded, cloned environment running release 8.5.1 or later so the mashup rule form includes a Mashup channelID that is automatically included in your application testing rule in your upgrade pipeline.
+In addition, you must migrate your existing mashups; beginning in Pega Platform 8.5.1, Pega Web Mashups include a channel ID in the mashup code for validation with your mashup server.
+Create new mashup code on your upgraded, cloned environment running release 8.5.1 so the mashup rule form includes a Mashup channelID that is automatically included in your application testing rule in your upgrade pipeline.
 To create a new mashup, see Creating a mashup.
 Be sure to update existing website configurations with the new mashup code.

 Details of the new on-premises software upgrade process from Pega Infinity release 8.4.1 and earlier